Russia unleashes biggest attacks in Ukraine in months - KESQ

 French President Emanuel Macron expressed “extreme concern.”
 British Foreign Secretary James Cleverly tweeted that “Russia’s firing of missiles into civilian areas of Ukraine is unacceptable.”

-“Russia once again has shown to the world what it stands for.
-It is terror and brutality,” said European Commission President Ursula von der Leyen.

-Some feared Monday’s attacks may just be the first salvo in a renewed Russian offensive.
-As a precautionary measure, Ukraine switched all schools to online learning until at least the end of this week.
-Ukrainian Foreign Minister Dmytro Kuleba broke off an Africa tour and headed back to Ukraine.
+Some feared Monday’s attacks may represent the start a new Russian offensive.
+As a precaution, Ukraine switched all schools to online learning.

 Sabra Ayres in Kyiv, Vasilisa Stepanenko in Kharkiv, and Justin Spike and Yesica Fisch in Dnipro, contributed to this story.